 But even college stress because of academic pressure, family expectations and being newly independent lead to addiction, with or without party abundance and peer pressure.
 In fact, more people use drinking and drug use to help them cope with their college stress than to feel like part of a peer group.

 Without parental oversight, giving in to temptations is easier than ever before in their lives.
-So college students easily slip under the radar, when it comes to early substance abuse signs and symptoms.
+So college students easily slip under the radar, when it comes to early substance use signs and symptoms.
 Being away from home gives plenty of opportunities to drink or get high.
-But even homesickness can lead to substance abuse, during this time of many life changes.
+But even homesickness can lead to substance use, during this time of many life changes.

 Causes of College Stress

 College students experience great pressure to reach many goals and succeed as others define their success.
 Academic performance is very important with today’s university costs, even to maintain scholarships for going to college in the first place.
 Many students suffer anxiety about passing their courses and making good grades.

 Juniors and seniors at college start experiencing immense career stress.
 They fear not getting a job to support themselves and their hefty student loans.
 Merely making ends meet while going to school is a major challenge.
 Together all of these financial fears and problems heighten anxiety and enable the student to justify using drugs or alcohol to relax.

 Commonly Abused Substances in College